Baby Hummingbirds: (Egg to Fledgling)

 What do baby hummingbirds eat?

 Hummingbird babies have a hefty appetite.
-They require a higher protein and fat ratio rich and heavy in nutrients encouraging the nourishment and growth of these maturing babies.
+They require a higher protein and fat diet that is rich in nutrients encouraging the nourishment and growth of these maturing babies.

 An all nectar diet does not have enough nutrients to sustain the development and growth of baby hummingbirds.